devonwubiko/frontendmentorchallenge-qrcode/README.md

 - CSS3

 ### What I learned
-I learnt how to center a div (it looks zsurprisingly easy in theory but practically, that was the hardest part of te project)
+I learnt how to center a div (It looks surprisingly easy in theory but practically, that was the hardest part of the project)

 ### Useful resources